tranbrandon1233/Pokedex/README.md

 ## Summary

-Pokedex is an android app that provides information for any Pokemon.
+Pokedex is an Android app that provides information for any Pokemon.

 If I had to describe this project in three (3) emojis, they would be: 📕📲🔎